Geneviieve/NaturalLanguageProcessing_FinPro/README.md

 This project is a two-stage NLP system designed to analyze and categorize quotes.
 It first determines whether a quote is motivational or not, and if it is, it then predicts the motivational category the quote belongs to.

 Overview:
 This repository contains two machine learning models.
 Model 1 is a binary classifier using TF-IDF + Logistic Regression to detect whether a quote is motivational.
-On the other hand, model 2 is a Multiclass classifier using DistilBERT to predict a motivational category from 115+ predefined categories.
+On the other hand, model 2 is a multiclass classifier using DistilBERT to predict a motivational category from 115+ predefined categories.
 Quotes that are predicted as not motivational will not go through the second stage.

 Requirements:
   - Python 3.9+